Elfsong/ICLR_response/Reviewer_4.md

 | GPT2 + DICE           | 82.66 | 90.04 |   88.02 |   73.77 |

+[1] Kaneko, Masahiro, and Danushka Bollegala.
+"Unmasking the mask–evaluating social biases in masked language models." _Proceedings of the AAAI Conference on Artificial Intelligence_.
+Vol. 36.
+No. 11.
+2022.

+[2] May, Chandler, et al. "On measuring social biases in sentence encoders." _arXiv preprint arXiv:1903.10561_ (2019).

+[3] He, Jacqueline, et al. "Mabel: Attenuating gender bias using textual entailment data." _arXiv preprint arXiv:2210.14975_ (2022).

+[4] Goldfarb-Tarrant, Seraphina, et al. "Intrinsic bias metrics do not correlate with application bias." _arXiv preprint arXiv:2012.15859_ (2020).

 **Q2:** for the intuition part of the paper, why does removing the word 'Ethiopian' then the bias is reduced? how is the bias defined here?